cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

 In the compilation of a service Starport separates concerns into different files.
-You need to customize the following:
+Some of which you should edit, and some should be left untouched.
+For your checkers game, you'll need to customize:

 * The query parameters to serialize them and make them conform to the right Protobuf `Message` interface.
 * The primary implementation of the gRPC service.
 * The implementation of all the storage setters and getters as extra functions in the keeper.
 * The implementation of the storage getters in the keeper as they come from the gRPC server.

-### Conclusion

-At this point Starport has you covered and you did not have to do much.
-You confirmed the correct genesis value of `NextGame.IdValue`.

 ## Next up

+You'll be implementing these customizations as you move along in this chapter.
+For now, Starport covered most of the boilerplate and custom work that was needed.
 Want to continue developing your checkers blockchain?
 Go ahead to the [next section](./03-starport-04-creat-message.md) to learn all about creating a game message.